-Attaching the towing evelet
+Attaching the towing eyelet

-- The towing eyelet is located under the floor of the trunk.
-This evelet must be screwed into the positions provided on the right sides of either the front or rear bumper (see illustration). - There are two different types of covers over the openings for the towing eyelet and they have to be opened differently. - If the cover has a notch, insert a coin, etc., into the notch and prv open the edge of the cover.
+- The towing eyelet is located under the floor of the cargo area, with the spare tire and may be partially concealed.
+This eyelet must be screwed into the positions provided on the right sides of either the front or rear bumper (see illustration). - 2 There are two different types of covers over the openings for the towing eyelet and they have to be opened differently. - If the cover has a notch, insert a coin, etc., into the notch and pry open the edge of the cover.
 Open the cover completely and remove it. - If the cover has a mark along one edge or in a corner, press the mark while prying out the opposite side/corner using a coin, etc. Open the cover and remove it.

-Screw the towing evelet in place, first by hand and then using the tire iron until it is securely in place.
+Screw the towing eyelet in place, first by hand and then using the tire iron until it is securely in place.

-After the vehicle has been towed, the evelet should be removed and returned to its storage location.
+After the vehicle has been towed, the eyelet should be removed and returned to its storage location.